 Facebook’s People Search actually begins after you find the Profile.
-In this post I’m sharing 5 queries to launch this journey and search with a purpose using Facebook Graph URLs.
+In this post I’m sharing 5 queries to launch this journey using Facebook Graph URLs.
 Each query has a different strength and a different focus.
 Each also leads us down different paths.

 If you’re looking for the default starting point, this is it.
 The /photos-of/ query requests all Photos tagged to a Profile.
-This means you’ll see all Photos that someone else linked to the Profile you’re looking at.
-It also includes Photos uploaded by that Profile as the Profile Photo unless it’s set to private.
+This means you’ll see all Photos that someone else linked to the Profile you’re interested in.
+It also includes Photos uploaded by that person as the Profile Photo unless it’s set to private.

 Profile Photos and Photos Tagged to Profile by Anyone

 Profile Photos and Profile Tagging Itself

 This search provides a glimpse into the account holder’s personality and their level of sharing on Facebook.
 The Friends’ Tags also share their perspective from their timeline.
 You might not see the same Photos on the timeline of Profile you’re targeting.
 Friends’ Tags also help to establish the identity of the Profile through the content, as well as the locations of the Friends and Photo, when provided.

 This query opens the door to Photo search where the first inclination is to scroll through albums.
 Wouldn’t you rather search with a purpose?
 You can do this by probing Facebook Graph for the particular Photos you’re interested in.
 Let’s take a quick look at how Graph structures Photos so that you can define the possible directions your search can take.